DipanshuK04/Flappy_bird_RL/README.md

 **State Space**
 * There are 16 states in MiniGrid-Empty-6x6-v0 environment and each cell is represented by (x,y) where x = 1,2,3,4 and y = 1,2,3,4 and also the agent position can be accessed through the built-in function called "agent_pos".
 * Similarily, there are 36 states in MiniGrid-Empty-8x8-v0 environmnet where each cell is represnted by (x,y) where x = 1 to 6 & y = 1 to 6.
-* State space also requires the direction of the agent facing towards that can be accessed through user built-in functions from the minigrid files which is "agent_dir".
+* - State space also contain the direction of the agent at that state, the direction are as follows,
+  	- 0 = Right
+  	- 1 = Down
+  	- 2 = Left
+  	- 3 = Up
+- Obseravtion contain iamge array which can be used to identify where the agent is in environment.
 * Agent aim is to reach the final goal state in an optimized way by using the algorithms like Monte-carlo, SARSA, SARSA Lambda, Q-Learning.

 ### Rewards
 Every state has 0 reward except at terminal state.

+### Termination

+If agent reaches goal

+If maximum no. of steps of agent are reached

 ## Algorithms
 Four algorithm are used to converge the policy and take optimal actions,